bmguiana/OIDT/GPU/FDTD_2D_TE/s-parameter_extraction/readme.md

 # OIDT FDTD 2D TE
 ### Author: Brian Guiana
-### Date: 1 July 2022
+### Date: 2 August 2022

 ## Acknowledgement
-This project was completed as part of research conducted with my major professor and advisor, Prof. Ata Zadehgol, in the Applied and Computational Electromagnetics Signal and Power Integrity (ACEM-SPI) Lab while working toward the Ph.D. in Electrical Engineering at the University of Idaho, Moscow, Idaho, USA.
+This project was completed as part of research conducted with my major professor and advisor, Prof. Ata Zadehgol, at the Applied and Computational Electromagnetics Signal and Power Integrity (ACEM-SPI) Lab while working toward the Ph.D. in Electrical Engineering at the University of Idaho, Moscow, Idaho, USA.
 This project was funded, in part, by the National Science Foundation (NSF); award #1816542 [1].

 ## Description
 The code contained within this folder is set up to automatically extract S-paramters from multiple tightly coupled waveguides.
 The code here has a modified structure to improve end-user ease of use compared to the other examples provided.
 In this release, users can input simulation parameters into `user_config.py` and run simulations using the new launcher `simulation_launcher.py`.
-The launcher has been tested using Spyder IDE and terminal-based Python console.
+The launcher has been tested using Spyder IDE, Wing Pro IDE, and a terminal-based Python console.
 Details about each included file are below.

 ## Run Instructions
 1. Open `user_config.py`.
 Set the desired simulation parameters as needed.
+This includes the minimum/maximum frequency and number of frequency samples to use in the resulting touchstone file.
 2. Save `user_config.py`.
 The file may be closed after saving.
 3. Run `simulation_launcher.py`.
 Changes to this file are neither necessary nor advised.

-*Note*: The default settings have been tested on the Nvidia Quadro K6000 Graphical Processing Unit (GPU), and each simulation can be run in under 1 minute.
-At these settings, less than 500 MB of VRAM is required.
-A total of 4 simulations are required _*per line*_ and results are available only after all simulations have finished.
-The total completion time for the default settings (2 lines) was under 10 minutes.
-A minimum of 500 MB of disk space is required, but 2 GB is recommended.
+*Note*: A total of 4 simulations are required _*per line*_ (2 incident and 2 reflected) and results become available after all simulations have finished.
+Preprocessing is done on parallelized CPU (where available), and the main FDTD loop was tested on the Nvidia Quadro K6000 Graphical Processing Unit (GPU) with 2 coupled lines over 10,001 frequency samples between 170 THz and 230 THz.
+Individual simulations completed in under 1 minute (Approx. 8 minutes total).
+These settings used approx. 1.8 GB of host (CPU) RAM and 1.9 GB of device (K6000) RAM, and required 1 GB of disk storage space to perform basic operations.
+The `*.npy` and `*.pkl` files may be safely deleted once the touchstone file is saved to the disk.

 ## Files
 This example requires the 7 included python scripts.